m-thalmann/laravel-token-auth/docs/protecting_routes.md

   ->currentToken();
 ```

-When a token is used for authentication it's `last_used` timestamp is automatically updated and the token is saved to the database.
-If you don't want the token to be saved on each request you can disable this behavior (see [configuration](./configuration.md)).

-When a token is used for authentication the `TokenAuth\Events\TokenAuthenticated` event is triggered **before** the timestamp is set and saved.
+When a token is used for authentication the `TokenAuth\Events\TokenAuthenticated` event is triggered.
 See [events](./events.md) for more information.

 ---